 There are overnight trains from Stockholm to Lulea and they take around 13 hours.
 You can take a sleeper cabin (mine had 3 bunk beds) and enjoy the ride although there will be light almost all the time during the summertime!

-Or, you could rent a car and do a drive.
-That can turn in a great adventure and you will explore a lot more of the beautiful Scandinavian country.
+Or, you could rent a car and take a drive.
+That can turn into a great adventure and you will be able to explore a lot more of the beautiful Scandinavian countryside.
 Here are some great deals for renting a car!

 The easiest way to get to Lulea is by plane from Stockholm Arlanda Airport.